DENNIS C. HENRY, Ph.D.

 Sigma Xi Scientific Research Society

-Delta Pi Alpha German Language Honor Society since 1965
+Delta Pi Alpha German Language Honor Society induction in 1965

 Lexington Group in Transportation History since 1982

-Spark Circle Member of Pavek Museum of Broadcasting since 2009
+Spark Circle Member of the Pavek Museum of Broadcasting since 2009

-Current Member of Northern Pacific Railway Historical Association, Burlington Route Historical Society, National Association of Railroad Passengers, Great Northern Historical Society, Monon Railroad Historical and Technical Society, Chicago and Eastern Illinois Railroad Historical Society, Milwaukee Road Historical Association, Rock Island Technical Society
+Current Member of Northern Pacific Railway Historical Association, Burlington Route Historical Society, National Association of Railroad Passengers, Great Northern Railway Historical Society, Monon Railroad Historical and Technical Society, Chicago and Eastern Illinois Railroad Historical Society, Milwaukee Road Historical Association